bbauska/W3Cx-3of5/README.md

 </script>
 ```

-<p><b>HTTPS is mandatory:<b> for getUserMedia to work, it is mandatory to access the page that contains the JavaScript code through https://, for security reasons.
+<p><b>HTTPS is mandatory:</b> for getUserMedia to work, it is mandatory to access the page that contains the JavaScript code through https://, for security reasons.

 Support of getUserMedia/stream is <a href="https://caniuse.com/stream">very good in all modern browsers</a>, including mobile ones.
 All the video conferencing applications you use that run in a Web browser are based on this API (Google Meet, Jitsi, Bigblue Button), and even Microsoft Teams is a web application in disguise.</p>